Rolling Rock

-Rolling Rock is a 4.4% abv American lager launched in 1939 by the Latrobe Brewing Company.
-Although founded as a local beer in Western Pennsylvania, it was marketed aggressively and eventually became a national product.
-The brand was sold to Anheuser-Busch of St. Louis, Missouri, in mid-2006, which transferred brewing operations to New Jersey while continuing to label the new beer prominently with the name of Latrobe.
+Rolling Rock is a 4.4% abv American lager beer launched in 1939 by the Latrobe Brewing Company in Latrobe, Pennsylvania.
+Although founded as a local Western Pennsylvanian brand, it was marketed aggressively and eventually became a national product.
+The brand was sold to Anheuser-Busch of St. Louis, in mid-2006, which transferred brewing operations to New Jersey while continuing to label the new beer prominently with the name of Latrobe.

 History

-From 1939 until July 26, 2006, Rolling Rock was brewed at the Latrobe Brewing Company in Latrobe, Pennsylvania, a small city 34 miles southeast of Pittsburgh, Pennsylvania.
-As stated on the bottle, it was brewed with a distinctive soft local water in large glass-lined tanks, which were considered state-of-the-art at the time of its introduction (in part due to sanitation concerns).
+From 1939 until July 26, 2006, Rolling Rock was brewed at the Latrobe Brewing Company in Latrobe, Pennsylvania, a small city 34 miles southeast of Pittsburgh.
+As stated on the bottle, it was brewed with a distinctive soft local water in large glass-lined tanks, which had been state-of-the-art at the time of its introduction.